The Student Center

 To learn more about the dangers of counterfeit pills visit DEA's One Pill Can Kill page.

 Also, check out our article "How Schools Educate Students About Fake Pills" to learn how campuses across the nation are spreading information about the dangers of counterfeit pills.

 Are you passionate about teaching your fellow students about health and safety matters surrounding alcohol and other drug use?
-The Student Center is creating the Peer Education Portal as a resource for students.
+The Student Center has created the Peer Education Portal as a resource for students.
 Check it out!

 It’s difficult to have a conversation with someone on campus you suspect might have a drug problem, especially if it is someone you have a close relationship with, such as a roommate, teammate, classmate, or coworker.
 Check out this article for some ways you can prepare and proceed.

 Marijuana use and the misuse of prescription drugs are significant issues on many campuses across the nation.
 Check out the fact cards below for quick stats on the problem (click on each image to open the PDFs).